LE VIVIER’S EMERGING ARTISTS HUB

 DUO PULSAR

-is an encounter between two instruments not usually in the spotlight: the bass clarinet and percussion, played by Gwénaëlle Ratouit and Béatrice Roy respectively.
-MEETING THE UNEXPECTED: the program highlights the timbral and rhythmic oppositions between the bass clarinet and percussion, while seeking to unite them in a common language.
+À LA RENCONTRE DE L’INATTENDU: this program highlights the timbral and rhythmic contrasts between the bass clarinet and percussion, while seeking to unite them in a shared language.

 REBECCA GRAY

-is a soprano, composer, and improviser passionate about performing and creating classical and contemporary repertoire.
-Her composition work results in a collection of experimental queer operas.
-BUS OPERA: at the crossroads of opera and theater, this absurd fantasy addresses themes of generational fears and hopes, and gender identity, while exploring numerous musical styles.
+Soprano, composer, and improviser passionate about performing and creating classical and contemporary repertoire.
+Her compositional work has resulted in a body of experimental queer operas.

 ROSANE LAJOIE